wayneeseguin/graft/doc/examples.md

-## Do you have any examples or walkthroughs for what I can do with Spruce?
+## Do you have any examples or walkthroughs for what I can do with graft?

-In addition to the the examples provided in the [operator documentation][operator-docs], we have this document that walks through some more in depth examples of using `spruce`.
+In addition to the the examples provided in the [operator documentation][operator-docs], we have this document that walks through some more in depth examples of using `graft`.
-If you've memorized the old README for `spruce`, this page may look pretty familiar.
+If you've memorized the old README for `graft`, this page may look pretty familiar.

 ## Merging Rules

-Merging in `spruce` is designed to be pretty intuitive.
+Merging in `graft` is designed to be pretty intuitive.
 Files to merge are listed in-order on the command line.
 The first file serves as the base to the file structure, and subsequent files are merged on top, adding when keys are new, replacing when keys exist.